-Orthodontics is treatment aimed at correcting problems with the position and alignment of the jaws and teeth.
+Orthodontics is a treatment aimed at correcting problems with the position and alignment of the jaws and teeth.

 When Is The Best Time To Start Orthodontic Treatment?

-We all want to look good, even when we're not grinning and showing our teeth, so correct facial development is very important.
+We all want to look great, even when we're not grinning and showing our teeth, so correct facial development is critical.
 Changing the size, shape and position of the jaws is possible with modern techniques.

 Braces can be metal or clear (ceramic) depending on the case.

 Treatment times can vary from a few months to several years, depending on the severity of the problem and the age of the patient.

 What Is The Advantage Of Early Orthodontic Treatment For Growing Children?

 To keep the need for braces treatment, extraction of permanent teeth to a minimum early intervention is vital.
 Best of all, your child will end up with a better looking and more stable orthodontic result.